otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 >
 > The app built using Node.js and Express, originally presented at this [GitHub Repository](https://github.com/otam-mato/nodejs_mysql_web_app_terraform.git).
 The previous project involved [deployment](https://github.com/otam-mato/nodejs_mysql_web_app_docker.git) on Docker containers.
 >
 > The current installment involves deploying the version 1 of the web app in a Kubernetes cluster.
-Then, we rollout the version 2 of the app using the "canary" approach and redirect ~33% of traffic to version 2
+Then, we rollout the version 2 of the app using the "canary" approach to redirect ~33% of traffic to version 2
 <br>

 ## Deployment Strategy